NatLibFi/NDL-VuFind2-Vagrant/README.md

 * without local database: use a remote Solr server (like the NDL development index - unfortunately, for limited users only)
   - either set the EXTERNAL_SOLR_URL in the bootstrap files (also set INSTALL_SOLR + INSTALL_RM to _false_ as they are not needed), or
   - add the external URL to the _vufind2/local/config/vufind/config.ini_ file after install.

-See the bootstrap files for possible install configuration changes prior to running the VMs.

 #### Use